INTP and INFP Relationships: Compatibility, Love, and Friendship

 1. They are the kinds of friends who will drop everything and be there for support if a friend needs them.

-2. They won’t be friends with just anyone and need to take time to get to know someone.
+2. They won’t be friends with just anyone and must take time to get to know someone.

 3. They may get their feelings hurt easily, especially by their friends.